 The purpose of this network is to facilitate open communication and understanding between European Buddhist Teachers of all Traditions.

 This network wants to provide news and information about the subject of “Women and Buddhism” to interested people in Europe.

 Coordinator: Gabriela Frey

-This network addresses the spiritual concerns of the Buddhist queer community in Europe and provides news and information about Buddhism and LGBTi to interested people.
+This network addresses the spiritual concerns of the Buddhist queer community and provides news and information about Buddhism and LGBT+ to interested people.

 The aims of the Buddhist Chaplaincy network are to offer support and training opportunities for those engaging with Buddhist Chaplaincy & to identify spiritual and pastoral needs within Buddhist communities to encourage greater community cohesion and social integration.